adamint/spotify-web-api-kotlin/README.md

 If the track is unable to be played in the specified market and there is an alternative that *is* playable, this will be populated with the href, uri, and, most importantly, the id of the track.

-You can then use this track in clientApi actions such as playing or saving the track, knowing that it will be playable in your market!
+You can then use this track in `SpotifyClientAPI` actions such as playing or saving the track, knowing that it will be playable in your market!

 ### Contributing